Worldwide Health Insurance for Individuals

 A number of areas of cover are available, however as an expatriate, a worldwide excluding USA policy is important to consider.
 Worldwide cover ensures treatment of any illnesses or injuries, no matter where you are in the world, and also avoids the need for finding a new policy for each country or region that you relocate to.

 We ask questions that are quick and easy to answer and help us determine the type of cover you need.

 2. Compare options

 Insurers are identified that are likely to best meet your requirements.
 Benefit and premium comparisons are provided.

 Preferred plan options are fine-tuned.
 Policy benefits and premium are negotiated on your behalf, saving you time and money.

 Options are discussed and recommendations provided.
 We help with and manage the application to ensure it progresses as it should.

 The policy is arranged and documentation delivered.
-We move into managing the policy, advocating on your behalf with claims, arranging guarantees of payment, medical emergency support and holding insurers to account.
+We manage the policy, advocate on your behalf with claims, arrange payment guarantees, medical emergency support and hold insurers to account.